Where the Wild Things Are(n't)?

 By Amy Willis

 Oysters, elk, and ungulates, oh, my!
 Who knew that a political storm could develop over oysters?
 This week’s guest, Summer Brennan, did.
 Russ chatted with the author of The Oyster War on the nature of wilderness, competing interests, and the nature of truth.
-A tall order to be sure…but now we want to hear from you.

 1. Russ cites a common economics mantra in relation to the story of the Drakes Bay Oyster Company, “There are no solutions, only trade-offs.”
 Can you think of a controversy similar to this one that also illustrates this principle?